High School of Telecommunication Arts and Technology

-High School of Telecommunication Arts and Technology is a public high school in Bay Ridge, Brooklyn.It was established in the 1980s with a focus on preparing students for careers working with computers, including by teaching about word processing and databases.
+High School of Telecommunication Arts and Technology is a public high school in Bay Ridge, Brooklyn.
+It was established in the 1980s with a focus on preparing students for careers working with computers, including by teaching about word processing and databases.
 It has a software engineering program that is based around the CS4ALL curriculum.

 It is located at 350 67th Street, Brooklyn, NY 11220.
 It has 1300 students.

-The school is a Gothic style building.
-It was formerly Bay Ridge High School.
+The school is in a Gothic style building.
+The building was formerly Bay Ridge High School.
 As Bay Ridge High school, it was all girls, but it is now coed.

-In 2016, the building established a rooftop greenhouse for teaching about botany and food production.
+In 2016, the school established a rooftop greenhouse for teaching about botany and food production.
+A biology teacher won the New York Academy of Sciences STEM Teacher of the Year award in 2025.